 Through the Sacrament of Confirmation we renew our baptismal promises and commit to living a life of maturity in the Christian faith.
 As we read in the Lumen Gentium (the Dogmatic Constitution of the Church) from the Second Vatican Council:

 Bound more intimately to the Church by the sacrament of confirmation, [the baptized] are endowed by the Holy Spirit with special strength; hence they are more strictly obliged to spread and defend the faith both by word and by deed as true witnesses of Christ. (no. 11)

 In the Acts of the Apostles we read of the coming of the Holy Spirit on Pentecost.
 While baptism is the sacrament of new life, confirmation gives birth to that life.
 Baptism initiates us into the Church and names us as children of God, whereas confirmation calls us forth as God’s children and unites us more fully to the active messianic mission of Christ in the world.

 After receiving the power of the Holy Spirit at Pentecost, the Apostles went out and confirmed others, showing confirmation to be an individual and separate sacrament: Peter and John at Samaria (Acts 8:5-6, 14-17) and Paul at Ephesus (Acts 19:5-6).
 Also the Holy Spirit came down on Jews and Gentiles alike in Caesarea, prior to their baptisms.
 Recognizing this as a confirmation by the Holy Spirit, Peter commanded that they be baptized (cf. Acts 10:47).

-Confirmation in the Archdiocese of Seattle is evolving.
-Our current model is Confirming teen (16-17) in High School, the Archbishop has change the age of 13-14, Middle School.
-For more details contact the Director of Faith Formation at (360) 876-2762 or [email protected]stgabepop.org.
+Adolence Confirmation in the Archdiocese of Seattle has change to the age of 13-14, Middle School.
+For more details contact the Director of Faith Formation at (360) 876-2762 or [email protected]